keboola/website/_platform/platform.md

     desc: You write the advanced logic app.
 We take care of automatic infrastructure provisioning and scaling
     icotype: yellow
-  - desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns.
+  - desc: Your application get listed in our appstore with automatic billing.
-    title: Future-Proof Your Analytics
+    title: AppStore
     icotype: blueright
   - icotype: gray
     desc: Get the data and the best tools to create adhoc analyses right in your department